Free Research Preview. DrugChatter may produce inaccurate information.

 How to Take Lipitor

-Lipitor is typically taken once a day, with or without food.
-It is important to take Lipitor exactly as directed by your doctor, as taking it too much or too little can increase the risk of side effects.
+Lipitor is available in tablet form and is typically taken once a day, with or without food.
+It's important to take Lipitor exactly as prescribed by your doctor, and to not stop taking it without consulting your doctor first.

 Common Side Effects of Lipitor

 Like all medications, Lipitor can cause side effects.
-Some of the most common side effects of Lipitor include:
+Common side effects of Lipitor include:

 Conclusion